-- 57. When reporting its policies, actions and targets related to the pollution, the undertaking shall specify whether and how they address: - (a) inspecting and maintaining critical structures (e.g. mining slopes, tailings dams and ponds); - (b) monitoring the quality of the environment around its business sites; - (c) identifying and implementing Best Available Techniques (BAT), as required by Directive 2010/75/EU, as amended by Directive 2024/1785/EU (especially Articles 13 to 15), and in accordance with the indications provided in ESRS E2 (AR 25); - (d) prevention and control of: - i. spills of chemical substances in soil and water; - ii. tailings from mining; - iii. noise pollution, dust and releases of heavy metals to air, water and soil through dust.
+- 57. When reporting its policies, actions and targets related to the pollution, the undertaking shall specify whether and how they address: - (a) inspecting and maintaining critical structures (e.g. mining slopes, tailings dams and ponds); - (b) monitoring the quality of the environment around its business sites; - (c) identifying and implementing Best Available Techniques, (BAT), as established by the Commission Implementing Decision 2014/738/EU and mandated required by Directive 2010/75/EU, as amended by Directive 2024/1785/EU (especially Articles 13 to 15), and in accordance with the indications provided in ESRS E2; (AR 25); - (d) prevention and control of: - i. spills of chemical substances in soil and water; - ii. tailings from mining-; - iii. noise pollution, dust and releases of heavy metals to air, water and soil through dust.